sagemath/trac_to_gh/Issue 7614.md

 # Issue 7614: change plot to use fast_callable

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7614

 Original creator: was